sbGITs/Emby.Docs/advisory-23-05.md

 - Go to the following folder under the emby `programdata` folder:
   `programdata/plugins/configurations`
   - Find the file named `ReadyState.xml` and delete it.
-  - Find the file named 'EmbyScripterX.xml' and delete it (if exists)
+  - Find the file named `EmbyScripterX.xml` and delete it (if exists)
 - Start Emby Server
 - Now perform all the user account changes mentioned above
 - Reconsider security - go through all Emby settings, especially network settings and tighten security as much as possible